eddie-energy/architecture/arc42/3-context-and-scope/88-external-systems/ENEDIS.md

 - [État des services](https://datahub-enedis.fr/services-api/etat-des-services/): current status of the ENEDIS services _in French_
 - [Data Connect](https://datahub-enedis.fr/en/data-connect-en/)
 - [Data Connect API documentation](https://datahub-enedis.fr/services-api/data-connect/documentation/): swagger API documentation _in French_

+_Note:_

+* Most links to ENEDIS require the creation of a user account.
+An account can be created by login in with an email that has no account associatated (yes very obvious...).
+* Use the French documentation as reference and translate with e.g. a browser plugin, as the english version is outdated.